CircleCI-Public/cimg-base/README.md

 ## Variants

 Currently, there is only a Node variant of this image.
-The Node variant includes the latest LTS version of Node, [installed via the `n` Node version manager](https://github.com/tj/n).
+The Node variant includes the latest LTS version of Node, [installed via the `nvm` Node version manager](https://github.com/tj/n).
 To use a different Node version, see [Installing/Activating Node Versions](https://github.com/tj/n#installingactivating-node-versions), or use [CircleCI's Node orb](http://circleci.com/orbs/registry/orb/circleci/node#commands-install-node) to manually install a different version of Node.
 See below for explanation of specific `-node` (and other) tags.

 ## Tags